simone-contorno/rt-assignment-1/README.md

 <pre><code>python2 run.py prof_robot.py</code></pre>

 The robots will write the expired time for each race into two files, respectively 'my_time.txt' and 'prof_time.txt'.<br>
-You will find all the information about functions and variables in the file thanks to the comments.<br><br>
+You will find all the information about functions and variables in the file thanks to the comments.